 When observing personnel look for signs of personnel fatigue or impaired individual alertness that could create a reasonable doubt that an individual is fit to safely and competently perform his or her duties.
 This applies to all personnel that are granted unescorted access to protected areas, and individuals that are required to physically report to the licensee’s Emergency Operations Facility by licensee emergency plans and procedures.

+Security Program measures or activities.
+Observe the following to determine whether they meet license requirements.
+Additional resident inspector guidance for observing security activities is contained in Enclosure 1 of memorandum titled “Revised Interim Guidance for Security Inspection by Resident Inspectors,” dated October 3, 2008 (ML082100574).

 Security shift turnovers;